What is avascular necrosis?

 Along with a complete medical history and physical exam, you may have one or more of the following tests:

 - X-ray.
 This test uses energy beams to make images of internal tissues, bones, and organs onto film.

-- CT can.
+- CT scan.
 This is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 - Radionuclide bone scan.
 This imaging test uses a very small amount of radioactive material.
 It is injected into the blood to be seen by a scanner.
-This test shows blood flow to the bone and cell activity within the bone.
+This test shows blood flow to the bone and cell activity in the bone.

 - Biopsy.
 The healthcare provider removes tissue samples with a needle or during surgery.
 The samples are looked at under a microscope.
 It’s done to find cancer or other abnormal cells or to remove tissue from the affected bone.